rulewis/journey-optimizer.en/help/using/personalization/functions/functions.md

 ![](../../assets/do-not-localize/badge.png)

-Use Journey Optimizer templating language to perform operations on data, such as calculations, data formatting or conversions, conditions, and manipulate them in the context of personalization.
+Use [!DNL Journey Optimizer] templating language to perform operations on data, such as calculations, data formatting or conversions, conditions, and manipulate them in the context of personalization.
+Learn  personalization syntax guidelines in [this page](../personalization-syntax.md).

 Templating language is leveraged in helper functions available in personalization drop-down list of the Expression Editor, as below:

 ![](../assets/access-helper-functions.png)

 They are grouped into three categories: [Functions](#functions-helper), [Helpers](#helper-helper) and [Operators](#operators-helper).

 ## Functions{#functions-helper}